 Legislation or other changes in United States and international tax laws could increase our tax liability and adversely affect after-tax profitability.
-For example, the Biden administration has proposed to increase the United States corporate income tax rate, increase the United States taxation of international business operations and impose a global minimum tax on corporate income.
-Such proposed changes, as well as regulations and legal decisions interpreting and applying these changes, may have significant impacts on our effective tax rate, cash tax expenses and net deferred tax assets in future periods.
+For example, the United States recently enacted the Inflation Reduction Act, which implemented a number of changes, including a 1% excise tax on stock buybacks and an alternative minimum tax on adjusted financial statement income.
+Such enacted and other proposed changes, as well as regulations and legal decisions interpreting and applying these changes, may have significant impacts on our effective tax rate, cash tax expenses and net deferred tax assets in future periods.

-A variety of risks associated with marketing our products or any product candidates that we may develop in the future, if approved, internationally could materially adversely affect our business.
+A variety of risks associated with marketing FYARRO or any product candidates that we may develop in the future, if approved, internationally could materially adversely affect our business.

-We may seek regulatory approval of our product candidates outside of the United States and, accordingly, we expect that we will be subject to additional risks related to operating in foreign countries if we obtain the necessary approvals, including:
+We may seek regulatory approval of FYARRO or any of our product candidates that we may develop in the future outside of the United States and, accordingly, we expect that we will be subject to additional risks related to operating in foreign countries if we obtain the necessary approvals, including:

-- differing regulatory requirements and reimbursement regimes in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the FCPA or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - · business interruptions resulting from geo-political actions, including war and terrorism.
+- differing regulatory requirements and reimbursement regimes in foreign countries; - · unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - · foreign taxes, including withholding of payroll taxes; - · foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - · potential liability under the FCPA or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - · business interruptions resulting from geo-political actions, including war and terrorism.